Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

-\textbf{We challenge this view}, and critique the \emph{public-pretraining and private-finetuning} paradigm.
-We raise two (orthogonal) concerns that models trained in this manner may fail to be a) \emph {private}, or b) \emph{useful}.
+\textbf{This position paper challenges this view, and critiques the \emph{public-pretraining and private-finetuning} paradigm.} We raise two (orthogonal) concerns that models trained in this manner may fail to be a) \emph {private}, or b) \emph{useful}.
 We thus question the validity of current findings in this area for informing real-world deployments of differential privacy.

-Our primary criticism challenges the notion that pretraining on Web data should be viewed as neutral from the perspective of user privacy:
+Our primary criticism challenges the notion that pretraining on publicly-available Web data should be viewed as neutral (i.e., non-sensitive) from the perspective of user privacy:

-\begin{quote} \emph{Pretraining data scraped from the Web may be sensitive itself, and allowing a ``privacy-preserving'' model to memorize such data causes harm and dilutes the meaning of ``private learning.''} \end{quote}
+\begin{quote} \emph{Pretraining data scraped from the Web may be sensitive itself; because a ``privacy-preserving'' finetuned model can still memorize its pretraining data, this causes direct harm and dilutes the meaning of ``private learning''.} \end{quote}

+Specifically, our critique raises issue with the privacy semantics when finetuning data is sensitive, but the pretraining data is considered to be public: as we explore, the latter assumption is mismatched with norms and expectations of what it colloquially means for a model to be private.

 Beyond this core concern with the appropriateness of using publicly available data for privacy-preserving learning, we further posit that this paradigm might not be as useful as existing research suggests, and that it could even lead to a net \emph{loss} of privacy at training or deployment time: